Just like Heaven (2005 film): Plot

-When David is told he has been offered a long-term lease, he realizes Elizabeth will be taken off life support.
-He tries to prevent it by going to Abby's to tell her that she is communicating with him.
+When David is offered a long-term lease on Elizabeth's apartment, he realizes she will be taken off life support.
+To prevent it, he goes to Abby and says she is communicating with him.
 While there, Elizabeth discovers that her niece Lily can see her.
-David begs Abby to keep her alive, but she has already signed the papers, with life support ending the next day.
-As a last-ditch effort, David blurts out Abby's secret kiss on her wedding day, freaking her out so she drives him out of her house.
+David begs Abby to keep her alive, but she has already signed the papers to disconnect her life support the next day.
+As a last-ditch effort, David blurts out Abby's secret kiss to J.J. on her wedding day, freaking her out so she chases him out.

 Elizabeth opts to spend her last night with David in the apartment.
-The next morning, he is determined to prevent her death by stealing her body from the hospital, so he enlists his therapist friend Jack to help.
-Upon reaching her body, Elizabeth suddenly recognises Jack as Abby's former college boyfriend, who reveals that the two of them had set up David and Elizabeth for a blind date on the night of the crash; David realizes he can see her because they were destined to meet.
+The next morning, he is determined to prevent her death by stealing her body from the hospital; he enlists his therapist friend Jack to help.
+Upon reaching her body, Elizabeth suddenly recognises Jack as Abby's former college boyfriend J.J., who reveals that the two of them had set up David and Elizabeth for a blind date on the night of the crash.
+David realizes he can see her because they were destined to meet.
 He admits to Jack and Elizabeth that he loves her.

 Security guards catch them trying to steal Elizabeth's body.
-As they pull Jack away from her, her breathing tube comes off.
-Elizabeth is now dying, and David frantically kisses her mouth, while her spirit fades away.
-Her heartbeat returns and she awakens from the coma.
+As they pull Jack away, her breathing tube comes off.
+Elizabeth is now dying, and David frantically attempt mouth-to-mouth respiration as her spirit fades away.
+Her heartbeat returns and she awakens.
 She recognizes Abby, but not David, so he sadly leaves.

 Sometime later, Elizabeth moves back into her apartment.
 Drawn to the roof, she finds David, who has transformed it into a landscaped garden.
-He reveals he had gotten in using the spare key her spirit had shown him.
-When Elizabeth asks for it back, their hands touch, her memory of the events during her coma is restored, and they kiss happily.
+He reveals he got in with the spare key that her spirit showed him.
+When Elizabeth asks for it back, their hands touch; her memory of what happened during her coma is restored, and they kiss happily.

 The final scene fades away from the rooftop to show Darryl staring into a snow globe, happy with "seeing" how things have turned out.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 31 critics, indicating "mixed or average" reviews.

 Roger Ebert, Richard Roeper, and A. O. Scott all gave it favorable reviews, agreeing that the plot had logical flaws that were somewhat overcome by good dialogue and characterization.